JulianBeaulieu/DLH-Stone-Scissors-Paper/README.md

  - What about user storage?
     - Great question!
 So I first spent about 1 day trying to get a beautiful solution to work using docker, PostgreSQL, and Spring Boot.
 I then wanted to add JWT as a security measure for user auth.
 Then I remembered that someone needs to run this and maybe actually want to look at the source code.
 May not have Docker installed, or know how docker works.
 Hell, I would probably have to publich the container on the docker cloud.
 It just got too much and I decided to refocus myself on the task at hand.
 The solution?
 I use a binary file which I constantly update.
 Is it a great solution?
 No. Does it work?
 Yes.
 This is why I went with this solution.
 Ideally, I would host a PostgreSQL server somewhere, and use that as data storage, then I could also nicely log and store usage data and metrics, but that is a bigger task, and I don't have the time for that.

+ - What about tests?
+    - So as you can see, there are some test fixtures in the Angular folder.
+I am not really well versed when it comes to frontend testing, besides maybe checking if a controller returns the correct thing.
+So I did not really look too much into testing for Angular.
+Concerning Java, tests were next on my list to do.
+I am running out of time, so I am going to leave them as a 'next on my list' thing if I have more time.
+I usually enjoy doing test driven development but I am still new to Spring Boot, so I was happy to just get it up and running.
+I did import the unit testing framework in Spring Boot because it truly is/was my next step.

  - What are the assumptions you made?
 	 - Great question.
 My assumption is that someone knows the basics on how to start a Spring Boot and Angular application.